Post-Capitalist-Labs/models/README.md

 - **Learning Algorithms**: Implement simple learning algorithms for agents to adjust their behavior based on past experiences.
 This could simulate learning and adaptation within councils.

 ### Conclusion
-By exploring these different approaches, you can challenge your model under a variety of conditions and gain a deeper understanding of the dynamics and feasibility of a council-based economic system.
+By exploring these different approaches, you can challenge this model under a variety of conditions and gain a deeper understanding of the dynamics and feasibility of a council-based economic system.
 The key is to identify parameters that significantly impact the model's behavior and explore their implications in depth.